bakkenbaeck/iOS-handbook/BEST_PRACTICES.md

 Enable warnings by adding `-Weverything` to your Build Settings under "Other Compiler Flags".
 If you need to ignore a specific warning you can use [Clang's pragma feature](http://clang.llvm.org/docs/UsersManual.html#controlling-diagnostics-via-pragmas) or add `-Wno-warning-to-be-disabled` (for example `-Wno-gnu-conditional-omitted-operand`).

-## Deployment

-### Semantic Versioning
+## Versioning

-We support [semantic versioning](http://semver.org/), and it's important that minor releases are backwards compatible otherwise don't feel shy to make it a major release.
+To version our open source projects we use [semantic versioning](http://semver.org/), and it's important that minor releases are backwards compatible otherwise don't feel shy to make it a major release.

 When making backwards compatible changes, flag your old APIs as deprecated like this:

 ```swift
 @available(*, deprecated=4.3.0, message="Use `objectAt(index index: Int)` instead") public func objectAtIndex(index: Int)
 ```

+When it comes to apps, patch releases are bug fixes, minor releases are small new features and major releases are re-designs or big features.

 ## Comments